 At Board level: It is the Trust's policy to be open and transparent in line with ESFA regulations and the Nolan Principles of Public Life.
 Trustees work closely with our external auditors to ensure a robust annual review is conducted.
 The Audit Committee and the Finance and Resources Committee review the annual reports and have the opportunity to discuss any audit findings.
+The trust has started working with the DfE research teams to develop and improve the digital platforms and financial tools that they make available to the sector.

-At Academy/Business level: There are 4 fundamental submissions annually to the ESFA:
+At Academy/Business level: There are normally four fundamental submissions annually to the ESFA however during 2020-2021 there were three:

-- Annual Report and Financial Statements this report reviews the past 12 month's operations from a corporate position.

-- · Annual Academies Return,

-- Budget Forecast Return Budget
+- Annual Report and Financial Statements.
+This report reviews the past 12 month's operations from a corporate position and includes an Internal Scrutiny report linked to governance. - · Annual Academies Return, - Budget Forecast Return Budget was consolidated with the Budget Forecast Return Outturn

-- · Forecast Return Outturn.

 Ofsted review the education standards within the Trust academies.
 Trustees are involved in all Ofsted inspections and have face-to-face inspection slots.
+These were paused during 2020-2021 although the Trust continued external quality assurance visits.

 We are also accountable as a church Trust to the Diocese of Leeds who frequently visit our schools and are invited to all Trust Board meetings.
+Our church schools are also inspected under the SIAMs framework, although these inspections were paused during 2020-2021 due to the pandemic.